 The quick answer is that “too much” varies, but you’re best off keeping your e-newsletter short.
 With attention spans shrinking and many people reading on their cellphones, keeping it short is just smart.
 In most cases, a newsletter that goes on and on will give the impression that it’s going to take too long to read.
 You don’t want to make clicking “delete” too appealing.

-But as with many questions, the more thoughtful answer is, “It depends.”
+Asking “how much content” might also be rephrased as “What’s the best length for my e-newsletter?”
+As with many questions, the thoughtful answer to both is, “It depends.”
 It depends on the readers.
 It depends on your relationship with them.
 And it depends on the value of the content you provide.

 I’ve done a bit of research to find the latest thinking to go along with my own advice.
-Here are seven tips for content that will be worth the read, no matter what the length of your e-newsletter:
+Here are seven tips for content that will be worth the read, and guide you on figuring out the length of your e-newsletter:

 1. Understand what’s in it for your reader

 Look at your e-newsletter from the perspective of your readers.
 Content Marketing Institute’s Joe Pulizzi suggests you answer one question: “Why would anybody read your information?”

 “The baseline for content should always be: Is this something that will be valuable to my users?” says Kevin Gao of Comm100 Email Marketing (link no longer available).
 He suggests blocks of text of 100 to 150 words are often “more than sufficient” to convey your message or information.
 This works if you want to use teaser copy and then drive people to “read more” on your website.